GREA and Dark Energy: A holographic correspondence: II. The Einstein-Hilbert action in GREA

 Note that although the origin of the Hawking-Gibbons temperature (and corresponding entropy) is quantum mechanical, gravitational and thermodynamical, the contribution to the Hamiltonian constraint is classical, since fundamental constants ($\hbar, k_{_{\rm B}}$) cancel.

 There is however a holographic dual description of the energy density that drives the acceleration due to a cosmological constant in terms of the Hawking-Gibbons thermodynamics in the boundary,

-Comparing Eqs.~(\ref{eq:matter}) and (\ref{eq:GHY}), together with (\ref{eq:STH}), we see that the GREA force associated with the boundary of dS is indistinguishable from the acceleration induced by the cosmological constant in the bulk.
-In other words, the quantum vacuum energy in the bulk is holographic dual to the quantum entropy of {\em unknown} quantum degrees of freedom on the boundary of de Sitter space.
+Comparing Eqs.~(\ref{eq:matter}) and (\ref{eq:GHY}), together with (\ref{eq:STH}), we see that the GREA force~\cite{Espinosa-Portales:2021cac} associated with the boundary of dS is indistinguishable from the acceleration induced by the cosmological constant in the bulk, strictly at the level of the Hamiltonian constraint (background cosmology).
+In the pure de Sitter case there is no matter, so $U=0$ and the Helmholtz free energy reduces to $F = -T_H S_H$, which is precisely the term computed in Eq.~(\ref{eq:STH}); matter and radiation contribute to $U$ and modify the dynamics at the perturbative level~\cite{Garcia-Bellido:2024qau}.
+In other words, the quantum vacuum energy in the bulk is holographic correspondent to the quantum entropy of {\em unknown} quantum degrees of freedom on the boundary of de Sitter space.

 Note that the entropy of de Sitter is constant and never\-theless induces a GREA on galaxies in the bulk.
 Both arise from variations w.r.t. the lapse function $N$, which gives the Hamiltonian constraint, ${\cal H} = 0$, associated with time-reparametrization invariance.
 From the point of view of general covariance, a constant surface term is indistinguishable from a cosmological constant in the bulk.
 In other words, one cannot distinguish the acceleration induced by vacuum energy from that of the entropic force associated with the GHY boundary term.
-This is probably the simplest realization of the holographic principle~\cite{tHooft:1993dmi,Susskind:1994vu}.
+This is probably the simplest realization of the holographic correspondence~\cite{tHooft:1993dmi,Susskind:1994vu}.
 Unfortunately, this does not give us a clue as to the origin of the quantum degrees of freedom at the boundary that are responsible for the Bekenstein-Hawking entropy of de Sitter.